Provable Affine Identifiability of Nonlinear CCA under Latent Distributional Priors: EXPERIMENTS

 \subsection{Validation of Theoretical Findings}

-\paragraph{Affine Identifiablity.} In synthetic experiments, we demonstrate that the affine identifiability of nonlinear CCA extends beyond the Gaussian case to a broader family of distributions under the additive model in \autoref{equ:additive}.
-The details of the candidate distributions are provided in the supplementary material.
-We set the source dimension to $d_\mathcal{S}=10$, with random vectors $\mathbf{a},\mathbf{b},\mathbf{c}$ in \autoref{equ:additive} sampled independently from the underlying distributions.
-Observations $(\mathbf{x}, \mathbf{x}')$ are generated by mapping $\mathbf{s}, \mathbf{s}'$ through independent decoders $\mathbf{g}, \mathbf{g}'$ implemented as approximately invertible multi-layer perceptrons.
-Encoders $\mathbf{f}, \mathbf{f}'$ are separately parameterized with residual connections and batch normalization for stability.
+\paragraph{Affine Identifiability.} For the synthetic experiments ($d_{\mathcal S}=10$), latent pairs $(\mathbf{s}, \mathbf{s}')$ are generated via \autoref{equ:additive} by sampling $\mathbf{a}, \mathbf{b}$, and $\mathbf{c}$ independently from five candidate distributions, and observations $(\mathbf{x}, \mathbf{x}')$ are produced by independent decoders $\mathbf{g}$ and $\mathbf{g}'$.
+The $R^2$ scores in \autoref{tab:synthetic_identifiability} support the predicted affine identifiability under this additive model: DeepCCA and W-MSE consistently achieve near-perfect recovery across all distributions. rDGCCA forms a weaker second tier with noticeable asymmetry across the two views, while Barlow Twins deteriorates substantially on the hypergeometric setting.
+SwAV, VICReg, and DGCCA remain far from exact recovery.
+Detailed distribution settings and subspace recovery errors are deferred to \autoref{sec:results}.

-\autoref{tab:synthetic_identifiability} summarizes the $R^2$ scores on synthetic data across five candidate distributions (subspace errors are provided in the supplementary material).
-DeepCCA and W-MSE perform comparably well, achieving near-optimal linear disentanglement with strong numerical stability.
-While BarlowTwins trails these methods but still clearly outperforms DGCCA, SwAV, and VICReg, despite the latter two being competitive on many downstream tasks.
-Results on 3DIdent are shown in \autoref{tab:3dident_identifiability}, where performance trends are consistent and DGCCA fails to recover the sources.
-Since 3DIdent is a finite-sample dataset with images obtained via latent matching rather than true generative conditions, we also report subspace errors as a more robust measure of recovery.
+On 3DIdent (\autoref{tab:3dident_identifiability}), DeepCCA again performs best, with W-MSE close behind in both $R^2$ and principal-angle errors. rDGCCA and Barlow Twins provide partial recovery but remain clearly below these two methods, whereas DGCCA fails outright and SwAV and VICReg also perform poorly.
+Because 3DIdent is constructed by nearest-neighbor matching in latent space rather than from exact generative pairs, exact recovery is inherently harder.
+We therefore also report subspace recovery errors as a more robust measure of representation alignment under finite-sample and matching noise.

-\autoref{fig:color_gradient} illustrates the two-dimensional whitened latent learned by DeepCCA across four candidate distributions, omitting Hypergeometric due to collapse after whitening.
-Within each distribution, the two nearly perpendicular color gradients (one per source coordinate) are rotated relative to the $x$–$y$ axes, and their smooth variation provides additional visual evidence of affine identifiability.
-Since recovered sources are unique only up to an orthogonal transform after whitening, axis alignment is not guaranteed.
+\autoref{fig:color_gradient} visualizes the 2D whitened representations learned by DeepCCA across four distributions, omitting Hypergeometric due to representation collapse.
+The source coordinates manifest as smoothly varying, mutually orthogonal color gradients.
+As theoretically expected, these gradients are rotated relative to the canonical axes, empirically validating that whitening identifies the true subspace only up to an orthogonal transformation.